-plus capital improvements) is the each individual ratepayer contributes to general rates.
+Capital property value (value of land plus capital improvements) is the major determinant of how much each individual ratepayer contributes to general rates.
 Rates paid do not directly relate to the services used by each ratepayer.
-In general, the higher the value of the property, the higher
+In general, the higher the value of the property, the higher the rates paid.

 Council uses capital values provided by the Valuer General (VG) to value all properties.
-The table on page 18 shows the change in capital valuations by properties as at 3 March 2023.
-These valuations are only preliminary at this stage with final valuations available in June 2023.
+The table on page 18 shows the change in capital valuations by land use category for all rateable properties as at 25 June 2023.
 These will be used to adopt and set valuations and rates for 2023-24.
-The valuations in the table below show that once again primary residential valuations are forecast to increase significantly.
+The valuations in the table on the previous page show that once again primary production valuations and now residential valuations are forecast to increase significantly.

-influence the total amount of rates that need to be raised, they do impact the amount of rates contributed by individual ratepayers and various land use categories.
+While capital valuations do not influence the total amount of rates that need to be raised, they do impact the amount of rates contributed by individual ratepayers and various land use categories.

-applied, Council uses a differential rating system with a fixed charge. are applied depending on the use to which the land is put, whether it be residential, commercial, primary production etc.

-Capital property value (value of land The fixed charge is a declared amount all ratepayers contribute in addition to differential rates which are applied directly against the property capital
+In determining how rates are applied, Council uses a differential rating system with a fixed charge.
+Differential rates are applied depending on the use to which the land is put, whether it be residential, commercial, primary production etc. The fixed charge is a declared amount all ratepayers contribute in addition to differential rates which are applied directly against the property capital value.